pcomeau/get_clean_data_project/CodeBook.md

 The data set adheres to the principles of tidy data:

-1. Each Variable measured is in one column
+1. Each Variable measured is in one column.
+The columns have been given descriptive names

 2. Each observation is in a separate row